You should (almost) never buy a pre-built PC.

 Core i7 and Ryzen 7 processors are only really necessary if you intend on building a PC with multiple powerful GPUs, as the CPU’s primary role in gaming is to feed the GPU all the necessary information.
 If the CPU cannot manage to keep up, that leads to what is called bottlenecking.
 What this means is that, essentially, a portion of your GPU’s processing power will be sitting idle.

-Furthermore, you might see some people claiming that you need a Core i9 or a Ryzen Threadripper, or even one of the beastly Intel Xeon or AMD EPYC processors.
+You might also see some people claiming that you need a Core i9 or a Ryzen Threadripper, or even one of the beastly Intel Xeon or AMD EPYC processors.
 However, those are not meant for gaming but for workstations and servers that need the kind of processing power those processors enable.
 For gaming purposes, they are simply a very expensive overkill that will not give you better in-game performance.

 Ready to pick out your gaming CPU?
 We just happen to have an article to help!
 Click here to see our CPU buying guide!

 Standing for “graphics processing unit”, GPUs do exactly what their name implies – they handle all the in-game graphics rendering.
-It is important not to note that a GPU and a graphics card are not the same thing since the GPU is merely the processor whereas a graphics card includes other major elements such as the VRAM.
+It is important to note that a GPU and a graphics card are not the same thing since the GPU is merely the processor whereas a graphics card includes other major elements such as the VRAM.

 While dedicated GPUs are not exactly required in all PCs due to many CPUs and some motherboards having integrated graphics chips that can fully handle multimedia, browsing, and office work, you will need a dedicated graphics card for gaming.